vinod-kha/Amazon-deployment/README.md

       go to manage jenkins →system →search for promotheus — apply →save

    11. import a dashboard for jenkins

-      * Click on the “+” (plus) icon in the left sidebar to open the “Create” menu.
+      * Click on the “+” (plus) icon in the left sidebar to open the “Create” menu
       * Select “Dashboard.”
-      * Click on the “Import” dashboard option.
+      * Click on the “Import” dashboard option
-      * Enter the dashboard code you want to import (e.g., code 9964).
+      * Enter the dashboard code you want to import (e.g., code 9964)
-      * Click the “Load” button.
+      * Click the “Load” button
-      * Select the data source you added (Prometheus) from the dropdown.
+      * Select the data source you added (Prometheus) from the dropdown

-###Step 7 → Terraform Destroy
+### Step 6 → Terraform Destroy

 go to your terminal and run
 ```